jaythebusinessgoose/LevelSequence/README.md

 A full mod that uses more advanced features of LevelSequence.

 ### Configuration

-Due to the way level files are loaded in, some extra configuration is required if the LevelSequence package is relocated.
-If it is anywhere other than the root directory of the mod, or has a name other than LevelSequence, `set_directory` must be called, passing the path to the directory within the mod folder including the directory name.
-Eg, for `MyCoolMod/SweetFolder/LevelSequence/level_sequence.lua` call `level_sequence.set_directory('SweetFolder/LevelSequence')`.

 * `activate()` \
 Call this method to activate the script.